TheAlexBarth/MANERRFC/README.md

 -   00: import ecotaxa data and inital formatting
 -   01: import environmental
 -   02: merge environmental to scales matching etx data
+    -   This is really just to keep code clean down the line.

 # Stan/